goschtl/zope/keas.pbstate/trunk/src/keas/pbstate/README.txt

     >>> c2.protobuf_refs.set(guardian_ref, c)

-The set method generated a reference ID, then that
-ID was assigned to guardian_ref._p_refid, and the refid and target object were added to the internal state of the protobuf_refs instance.
+Let's go over what happened.
+The set method generated a reference ID, then that ID was assigned to guardian_ref._p_refid, and the refid and target object were added to the internal state of the protobuf_refs instance.
 Any message with a _p_refid field is a reference.
 Every _p_refid field should be of type uint32.